BICEP2 / Keck Array IX: New Bounds on Anisotropies of CMB Polarization Rotation and Implications for Axion-Like Particles and Primordial Magnetic Fields: Cosmological implications

+The constraint above leads to implications for axionlike particles with a small mass as discussed in e.g., Ref.~\cite{Marsh:2016}.
+In general, if axionlike particles have a mass, $m_a$, the field value perturbation starts to oscillate when the Hubble friction becomes inefficient as similar to the uniform unperturbed value.
+The change of the field value in \eq{Eq:alpha}, and equivalently the polarization rotation angle, is significantly suppressed after the oscillation.
+Thus, the polarization rotation anisotropies are generated if the oscillation of the axionlike particles starts after recombination ($t=t_{\rm rec}$).
+Since the time of the transition to oscillation is given by $H(t_{\rm osc})\sim m_a$, the mass range of the axionlike particles is $m_a=10^{-33}-10^{-28}$ eV where the lower limit comes from $m_a\sim H_0$ and the upper bound comes from $m_a\sim H(t_{\rm rec})$.
+The string axion generally predicts such a mass spectrum.
+According to Fig.~2 of Ref.~\cite{Ringwald:2014}, the constraint on $g_{a\gamma}$ presented above is much tighter than other experiments at $m_a=10^{-33}-10^{-28}$ if the tensor-to-scalar ratio is $r\sim 0.01$.

+The coupling constant is related to the decay constant $f_a$ as $g_{a\gamma}=(\alpha/2\pi) C_{a\gamma}/f_a$ where $\alpha$ is the fine structure constant and $C_{a\gamma}$ is a model-dependent dimensionless coupling.
+The typical value of $C_{a\gamma}$ is $\mC{O}(1)$.
+The value of the decay constant in string theory models is typically $f_a\sim 10^{16}$ GeV (e.g., the model-independent axion in heterotic string theory and M-theory axiverse) but could be $f_a\alt M_{\rm pl}$ (type IIB theory) with $M_{\rm pl}$ denoting the Planck energy scale \cite{Marsh:2016}.
+Our constraint tightens the allowed region of $f_a$ for string axions with a mass within the above mass range.
+For example, if $r\sim 0.01$ and $C_{a\gamma}\sim 1$, we obtain $H_I\sim 10^{-5}M_{\rm pl}$ and the allowed range becomes $10^{-6}\alt f_a/M_{\rm pl}\alt 1$.
+In the near future, measurement of polarization rotation from CMB-S4\footnote{\url{https://cmb-s4.org/CMB-S4workshops/index.php/Main_Page}} would further improve the lower bound by $\sim 4-5$ orders of magnitude compared to our results, and significantly constrain $f_a$.

 Following Refs.~\cite{De:2013,Pogosian:2014,PB15:rot}, we can also convert the above upper bound to the amplitude of the PMFs.
-The above result constrains the strength of the scale-invariant PMFs smoothed over 1Mpc to $B_{1Mpc}\leq 30$nG.
+The above result constrains the strength of the scale-invariant PMFs smoothed over 1Mpc to $B_{1Mpc}\leq 30$nG, which is roughly three times better than that obtained from the previous best constraints on the polarization rotation (note that other statistics such as the PolarBear $BB$ spectrum at high $\ell$ can further tighten the magnetic-field constraint compared to the trispectrum constraint presented here).

 Note that a $BB$ spectrum is also generated by the anisotropies of the cosmic birefringence through conversion from $E$ to $B$ modes.
 The BK14 $BB$ spectrum is, however, less sensitive to cosmic polarization rotation anisotropies than $C_L^{\a\a}$, and the upper bound on the cosmic polarization rotation anisotropies using the $BB$ spectrum is much larger than $A_{CB}\leq 0.33$.
-In other words, the results in this {\it Letter} also rule out significant contributions from cosmic birefringence to BK14's main $BB$ results, a possibility raised by Ref.~\cite{Li:2015vea}.
+In other words, the results in this paper also rule out significant contributions from cosmic birefringence to BK14's main $BB$ results, a possibility raised by Ref.~\cite{Li:2015vea}.